 Special Events on Campus – Yale Humanist Community regularly hosts special events on campus with authors, activists, and academics.
 Sign up for the YHC newsletter to get updates about these events and more: http://bit.ly/YHCnews

 Existential Counseling- Need to talk?
 We’d love to lend an ear.
-You can set up an existential counseling meeting with Chris, our Executive Director and an experienced counselor, by emailing firstname.lastname@example.org.
+You can set up an existential counseling meeting with Kathleen, our Executive Director and an experienced Humanist counselor, by emailing firstname.lastname@example.org.

 SMART Recovery - Are you struggling with addictive behaviors?
-YHC hosts a weekly SMART Recovery support group meeting every Wednesday at 7 PM in the Happiness Lab coffee shop (756 Chapel Street, connected to The Grove—you can enter through the coffee shop or The Grove).
-Please click here for updates regarding weather-related or other cancellations of our Monday meetings.
+YHC hosts a weekly SMART Recovery support group meeting every Wednesday at 7 PM at The Grove (760 Chapel St.) Please click here for updates regarding weather-related or other cancellations of our Monday meetings.